 Examining an Emerging Trend: 5PL

 5PL is a newer concept to the logistics world.
-As a result, its definition remains less defined than other levels of logistical support.
+As a result, its definition is a little more loose than other levels of logistical support.
 That being said, 5PLs often:

 As international markets and emerging technology continue to impact the logistics industry, keep your eyes out for the methods in which 5PLs innovate within this space.

 Summing It Up: What’s the Difference Between 3PL, 4PL, and 5PL Logistics?